 Little Eden, located right on the peninsular, is the most luxurious hotel on Don Dhet and has the best sunset views because of its location, which allows unobstructed views to the horizon.
-Starting ...
-Read the full review of Little Eden Guesthouse (formerly Mrs Noy's).
+Starting life as Mrs Noy's, Little Eden has transformed from bamboo shacks to a concrete monolith housing dozens of rooms in two storeys.
+The rooms are beautifully appointed and feature colourful fabrics slung...
+Read our full review of Little Eden Guesthouse (formerly Mrs Noy's).

 This is the most developed part of the island.
 At the northern end of this strip it is pretty much a bungalow village with bungalow after bungalow after bungalow running down for a kilometre or so.
 The quality ranges tremendously: from flimsy bamboo huts with shared bathrooms that will blow away in the next storm, to concete air-con jobs with hot water.

 The rooms at Mama Tanon are a bit dodgy, but for the price they represent great value.
 The rooms all front onto a large balcony with hammocks which overlooks the river.
 The rooms oddly slope so that you have to walk downhill to your private cold water bathroom with Western toilet.
 The slope also affects the beds so that they also slope to one side – be careful not to roll out of bed during the...
 Read our full review of Mama Tanon Guesthouse.